The Dillinger Escape Plan: Business practices and ethics

 Throughout most of their career, The Dillinger Escape Plan led a steadfast DIY ethic.
-In the beginning, they were managed by long time friend of the band Tom Apostolopoulos, who acted as a tour manager, along with Ben Weinman, and, since the Miss Machines touring cycle, only by the last.
+In the beginning, they were managed by long time friend of the band Tom Apostolopoulos, who acted as a tour manager, along with Ben Weinman, and, since the Miss Machines touring cycle, only by the latter.
 During the first years, both were in charge of the financial affairs of the band, scheduled tours by calling all their phone contacts, rented and booked transport, and placed flyers printed by Weinman on the walls of New Jersey.
 Until 2011, Greg Puciato was in charge of merchandising, clothing design and mailing.
 Their road crew was not expanded substantially over the years and the band members kept contributing to the technical and traveling tasks until their last tour.

 Their work ethic was directly inspired by the 1990s American hardcore punk scene.
 They also cited Mike Patton as both an artistic and business "mentor".
 The singer's influence on The Dillinger Escape Plan began on their 1999 tour supporting Patton's Mr. Bungle, particularly by seeing how he decided to travel in a van, carry and set up his own gear, and not hire a technician, despite having "had recently been playing stadiums with Faith No More", but simultaneously he had a perfectionist standard on their live shows and did not open the venues at which they played until the sound was ideal.

 In 2009, Weinman founded the independent record label Party Smasher Inc. for all things related to The Dillinger Escape Plan, as well as hosting diverse independent artists and contributors.
 Weinman stated that, rather than creating a record label as such, this was intended to give them total freedom to explore all the possibilities of the music industry in the Information Age instead of being restricted by a traditional record deal.
 They released their last three albums on the label.